How much it costs to remortgage in the UK

 What are remortgage costs?

-Remortgage costs are the extra fees and charges you’ll usually have to pay when you remortgage.
+Remortgage costs are the fees and charges you’ll usually have to pay when you remortgage.
 This covers a range of different costs, from the fees you might have to pay to leave your current mortgage provider to the costs of legal and administrative work when setting up your new home loan deal.

 How much it’ll cost you to remortgage depends on your current loan and the deal you’re moving to.
 For some borrowers, the cost of remortgaging will be minimal – just a few hundred pounds or less.
 For others, though, they could run into thousands of pounds.
 So you need to factor in these costs when choosing a new mortgage deal.